arapulido/katacoda-scenarios/datadog-operator/step6.md

     orchestratorExplorer:
       enabled: true
 ```

+You can check the differences between the previous `DatadogAgent` configuration file and this new one running the following command: `diff -u dd-operator-configs/datadog-agent-agents.yaml dd-operator-configs/datadog-cluster-agent.yaml`{{execute}}

 The section `clusterAgent` section forces the deployment of the Cluster Agent, and `features.orchestratorExplorer` enables the Kubernetes resources view.